jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Play Civilization 6 until the Industrial Age, and stop upgrading your society.
 How long do you think you'll last?

 Society has no magic button.
 No divine player who'll evolve for us.
-You're retirement fund, college education, the money in your bank, are all creations of our civilization.
+Your retirement fund, college education, and the money in your bank are all creations of our civilization.
 The extras and antagonists inside the Soviet Union, the Kingdom of France, the Roman Empire all had pieces of paper making them protected or rich.

 When the player gods of these civilizations lost their games, all that paper money, social status, and retirement funds meant nothing.
 Nothing at all!
-Good riddance, you might say, and I'd like to agree with you, but complete failure is never the best way to play the game.
+You might say good riddance, and I'd like to agree with you, but complete failure is never the best way to play the game.

 You are on the frontline.
 You are the one in the game that's supposed to keep doing the hard work and update society bit by bit to the new age with the majic of new tools.

 I think you do understand all this.
 So, act three comes down to a straightforward question.
-Do you want to be a modern day player god?
+Do you want to be a modern-day player god?

 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
-Because if we don't upgrade to a new philosophy now, it only means your kids and your grandkids will live even unhappier lives.
+If we don't upgrade to a new philosophy now, it only means your kids and grandkids will live even unhappier lives.
 The burden of transforming our culture will only fall on their shoulders.

 Heck, there's a chance your kids will have to start a new game of civilization from scratch.
 Because this COVID-19 pandemic and resulting worldwide panic might be too severe and expensive to bounce back from.
 Left and Right might snap and start actually fighting each other.